Funded PhD Opportunities

 (Start Date: Fall 2025)

-At Dalhousie University’s Faculty of Engineering, PhD students are required to complete a minimum of four courses, a comprehensive examination, and a thesis defense over a period of 3 to 5 years.
+What We Offer: Successful candidates will join a supportive and dynamic research environment that fosters both academic and professional growth.
+Our team offers tailored technical and professional development opportunities aligned with each student’s career aspirations.
+In addition to attending academic conferences and networking events, students will engage with industry partners to gain practical experience and explore real-world applications of their research.
+At Dalhousie University’s Faculty of Engineering, PhD students in this project will complete a minimum of four graduate-level courses, a comprehensive examination, and a thesis defense over a four-year period.
 Graduate students also have access to health and dental plans, subsidized local transit, and other services.
 For more information about PhD programs, benefits, and services, please visit the Faculty of Graduate Studies, Faculty of Engineering, and Dalhousie University International Centre webpages.

 Required Qualifications: